 Keep walkway plants safe by examining them regularly for pests and illnesses.
 Use natural predators or organic pesticides to implement integrated pest management.
 To prevent illness spread, practice sanitation by eliminating infected portions.
 Plants are more resistant to problems when they are monitored and cared for properly, and local knowledge leads to effective management practices.

 Choosing the right plants for your garden path is essential to creating a beautiful and functional walkway.
 Consider climate, sunlight, soil type, and upkeep requirements when selecting.
 Some excellent choices include dwarf mondo grass, jenny, liriope, and soleirolia.
-These plants are all relatively low-maintenance and can tolerate light foot traffic.
-For a touch of color, consider adding blooming plants such as ajuga or scotch moss.

 A living pathway is a walkway built of plants rather than concrete or other materials.
 It adds texture, color, and perfume to your landscape while giving it a realistic appearance.